michaelkdh/dotfiles/README.md

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
+- **Brewfile**: This is a list of applications for [Homebrew Cask](http://caskroom.io) to install: things like Chrome and 1Password and stuff.
+Might want to edit this file before running any initial setup.
 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
 - **topic/completion.zsh**: Any file named `completion.zsh` is loaded
   last and is expected to setup autocomplete.
+- **topic/install.sh**: Any file named `install.sh` is executed when you run `script/install`.
+To avoid being loaded automatically, its extension is `.sh`, not `.zsh`.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get